LiliumOS/rfcs/src/rfcs/0003-x86_64-system-abi.md

 [^1]: This is exactly the same as the `double` type. `long double` is not equivalent to `__fp80` on Lilium.

+#### `fenv_t`

+The `fenv_t` type defined in the header `<fenv.h>` is a single 32-bit value with class INTEGER.
+The contents of the bits are equivalent to the layout of the `mxcsr` register. `fegetenv` stores the register into the memory pointed to by its parameter, `fesetenv` loads the register from its parameter.

 ### x32/ILP32

 The x32 ABI defined in the [x86-64 psABI] is not supported by either userspace system libraries or system functions.
+Non-standard userspace system libraries may implement support, but require a special program loader, and may require additional support to ensure pointers (especially handles) are restricted on 32-bit.
+Programs written or compiled to expect x32 support cannot make use of direct system calls without adjusting ABI on the caller side.

 ## Security Considerations

-Violation of the ABI Requirements can lead to undefined behaviour, including pointer access violations that can lead to memory corruption or invalid memory leads.
+Violation of the ABI Requirements can lead to undefined behaviour, including pointer access violations that can lead to memory corruption or invalid memory leaks.
+Toolchains, users writing manual assembly code, and implementors of userspace system libraries must take care in matching the ABI to avoid security vulnerabilities arising due to imrpoper ABI handling.

 ## ABI Considerations